There are two ways to review a phone.

 Overall I can’t think of any serious negatives.
 Apple fans might prefer a phone with a front-facing camera, I don’t consider this important.
 The worst feature is the USB socket – and that’s a minor gripe.
 Storage is tight at 16GB – there’s not much room for music, stored docs and so on, but cloud services mean that’s less of an issue.

-I’m planning to write more about Windows Phone 7 in a future post, what needs saying here is the operating system is better than Android, at least on a par with Apple’s iOS and the operating system integrates well with the hardware.
+The Windows Phone operating system is better than Android, at least on a par with Apple’s iOS and the operating system integrates well with the hardware.

 Should you buy one?

 If you’re not happy with Android or Apple, this is definitely a worthy alternative.
-The Lumia 800 is also the best option if you and your business is closely wedded to Microsoft Windows and Office applications.
+The Lumia 800 is also the best option if you and your business rely on Microsoft Windows and Office applications.
 At the thick end of NZ$900, the phone unlikely to win many converts from Apple’s iPhone, but I guess it can carve out a slice of Android customers looking to upgrade.
 As for me, well, I’m thinking about it.